Kachabeswarar temple, Thirukachur

 Kachabeswarar Temple, Thirukachur is a Hindu temple dedicated to the deity Shiva, located in Thirukachur, a village in Kanchipuram district in the South Indian state of Tamil Nadu.
 Shiva is worshipped as Kachabeswarar, and is represented by the lingam.
 His consort Parvati is depicted as Antanatchi and Kanniyumaiyal.
 The presiding deity is revered in the 7th-century CE Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanars and classified as Paadal Petra Sthalam.
 The temple is counted as a twin temple along with Marundeeswarar Temple located in the same village.

 The temple complex covers two acres and the temple tank is located diagonally outside the main gateway.
-The temple has a number of shrines, with those of Kachabeswarar and his consorts Antanatchi and Kanniyumaiyal, Thiyagarajar and that of Sundarar being offered food by Shiav being the most prominent.
+The temple has a number of shrines, with those of Kachabeswarar and his consorts Antanatchi and Kanniyumaiyal, Thiyagarajar and that of Sundarar being offered food by Shiva being the most prominent.
 All the shrines of the temple are enclosed in large concentric rectangular granite walls.
 There is a sixteen pillared hall in front of the main tower that has sculpted columns depicting various legends and Hindu deities.

 The temple has four daily rituals at various times from 6:00 a.m. to 8:30 p.m., and four yearly festivals on its calendar.
 The Brahmotsavam festival is celebrated during the day of the Magam (February - March) is the most prominent festival.

 The original complex is believed to have been built by Cholas, while the present masonry structure was built during the Nayak during the 16th century.
 In modern times, the temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.